reactive/data-client/docs/rest/api/Entity.md

 ### static fromJS(props): Entity {#fromJS}

 Factory method that copies props to a new instance.
-Use this instead of `new MyEntity()`
+Use this instead of `new MyEntity()`, to ensure default props are overridden.

 ### process(input, parent, key): processedEntity {#process}